S-V

 The S-V (pronounced "S-five") was the third stage of the Saturn I rocket.
 It was built by Convair.
-It was designed to use two RL-10A-1 engines fueled by liquid hydrogen (LH_{2)} and liquid oxygen (LOX) in tanks utilizing a common bulkhead to separate the propellants.
+It was designed to use two RL10A-1 engines fueled by liquid hydrogen (LH_{2)} and liquid oxygen (LOX) in tanks utilizing a common bulkhead to separate the propellants.

 History

 Convair Astronautics was awarded a contract to deliver the S-V stage for the Saturn I. The stage was intended to boost lift capacity for U.S. military launches in the 1960s.
 The S-V would ultimately fly as the third stage on early launches of the Saturn I. Convair delivered two S-V stages in February 1961 with one being flown on SA-1 attached to an also inert S-IV, the second was used for dynamic testing of the complete Saturn I before being later flown.
 In May 1961 NASA eliminated the requirement for all Saturn I launches to be flown with S-V's by flying in a two-stage only version.
 Despite this, the stage would fly four times in total.
 With the introduction of the Saturn IB and the needs of the military fulfilled on other launches, all further launches would be on either the Saturn IB or Saturn V, neither of which used the S-V. A version of this stage was also used on the Atlas-LV3C as the Centaur, modern derivatives of which are still flown today, making it the only Saturn rocket stage still currently operating.